n0lavar/cp_red_npc_generator/README.md

 4. Now you should see a command prompt opened in the right directory where you can type commands from examples.
    Try this for starters: `cp_red_npc_generator.exe --rank=captain --role=solo`.

 Here is the full list of available arguments and their explanation.
-The only required argument is `--rank`.
+Calling `cp_red_npc_generator.exe` without any arguments will generate a solo with a captain rank.

 ```
 usage: cp_red_npc_generator.exe [-h]
-                                --rank {private,corporal,lieutenant,captain,lieutenant_colonel,lieutenant_general,general}
+                                [--rank {private,corporal,lieutenant,captain,lieutenant_colonel,lieutenant_general,general}]
-                                [--role {rockerboy,solo,netrunner,tech,medtech,media,exec,lawman,fixer,nomad,civilian,booster}]
+                                [--role {rockerboy,solo,netrunner,tech,medtech,media,exec,lawman,fixer,nomad,civilian}]
                                 [--seed SEED]
                                 [--flat | --no-flat]
                                 [--log_level {CRITICAL,FATAL,ERROR,WARN,WARNING,INFO,DEBUG,NOTSET}]